huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 And it turns out that 1200/7 is a fairly accurate approximation of this problem.
 Brilliant!

+020

+Everybody seems to rely on some sort of big-number library.

 # NOTE:

 The cover image is obtained from the home page of [Project Euler][web_pe].